Auvitly/tree/README.md

 <h2> 1.
 Tree </h2>

 A tree is a structure based on nodes and has a root node.
-For a tree, there are a number of functions provided in Tree interface.
+For a tree, there are a number of functions provided by Tree interface.

 ````go
 type Tree interface {